 Regulations on intellectual property (“IP”) rights are crucial for the sustainability of corporate entities.
-The necessity for the continued innovation of new medicines requires effective protection of IP rights for pharmaceutical companies.
-In terms of pharmaceuticals, patents are considered the most important form of IP protection due to their value as an economic asset to such corporations.
+The necessity for the continued innovation of new medicines requires effective protection of IP rights.
+In terms of pharmaceuticals, patents are considered the most important form of IP protection due to their value as an economic asset to pharmaceutical companies.

 A patent is an intellectual property right provided to inventors in exchange for their consent to share the details of the invention with the public.
 Patents help to establish a legal monopoly and therefore, provide the owner with a negative right to prevent competitors from manufacturing, selling, using, importing the patented goods, basically, prevent them from profiting from the invention without the patentee’s consent for twenty years.
 Even if a pharmaceutical is patented, in order to be manufactured and sold, authorization of the Ministry of Health is required.